NeuroShepherd/BridgeSite/02_People.markdown

 <br>

 <center><img src="{{site.baseurl}}/assets/images/StephanSandersPhoto.jpg" alt="image" height="198"></center>
-#### <center> Stephan Sanders, PhD <center>
+#### <center> Stephan J. Sanders, BMBS, PhD <center>

 <p align="center">
-Dr. Sanders trained as a pediatric physician at Nottingham and London in the UK before undertaking a PhD and postdoctoral research position at Yale.
-His research focuses on using genomics and bioinformatics to understand the etiology of human disease, especially autism spectrum disorder (ASD).
-Using SNP genotyping arrays on samples in the Simons Simplex Collection he clarified the important role of de novo copy number variation (CNVs) in ASD.
+Dr. Sanders is an Associate Professor in the Department of Psychiatry who specializes in bioinformatics and genomics to elucidate the cause of autism spectrum disorder (ASD) and other neurodevelopmental disorders.
+He trained as a pediatric physician in the UK before pursuing graduate and postdoctoral studies at Yale in the laboratory of Dr. Matthew State.
+His work has helped characterize the role of *de novo* mutations in the etiology of ASD and formalize the identified of risk loci from rare variants in genomic data, including de novo duplications of the 7q11.23 William’s Syndrome region and *de novo* loss of function mutations in the sodium channel gene [*SCN2A*](https://www.scn2a.org).
+As a prinicipal investigator of the Autism Sequencing Consortium (ASC) he has contributed to the identification of over one hundred genes that play a role in ASD.
+He co-leads the ASC whole-genome sequencing working group, which has developed the [Category-Wide Association Study (CWAS) and *De Novo* Risk Score (DNRS) methods](https://github.com/sanderslab/cwas) for systematic evaluation of the role of rare variation in the noncoding genome.
+Along with being a founding member of the BRIDGE project, he directs the Psychiatry Department Bioinformatics Core, which designs and implements cloud-based genomic and functional genomic analysis pipelines for the UCSF community, sits on the Steering Committee of the [Center for Maternal-Fetal Precision Medicine](https://mfprecision.ucsf.edu).
 </p>
 <br>